lrotermund/blog/content/posts/testing-an-important-feature-of-the-go-standard-library.md

 ## Mark a Go test as failed

 Tests are marked as "passed" if they were not marked as failed during the test.
-There are several ways to mark a test as failed - let's dive into the Go standard library and start with the "Fail" function.
+There are several ways to mark a test as failed – let's dive into the Go standard library and start with the "Fail" function.

+### Use the Fail function to mark a test as failed

 ```golang
 func (c *common) Fail() {